1jour1vin

 Wine rated (2023 guide) 97/100

-On the nose, a purity typical of Beychevelle, with beautiful aromas of fresh blue fruits, wild flowers that will make you swoon, hay, and a spring-like delicacy.
-On the palate, power, intensity, and complexity unfold in concentric circles, like when you throw a stone into a pond: blackberries, oriental spices, mocha, without any heaviness, with a texture that imposes itself with lightness.
-2031-2051
+On the nose, the purity typical of Beychevelle, with beautiful aromas of fresh blueberries, heady wildflowers, and hay, all imbued with a spring-like delicacy.
+On the palate, power, intensity, and complexity unfold in concentric circles, like when you throw a stone into a pond: blackberries, oriental spices, mocha, without any heaviness, with a texture that asserts itself with lightness.
+2031–2051

 Land of Wines